 Foursquare’s v2 API was initially created with the purpose of powering our own consumer applications.
-However, it soon became obvious that there was a lot of value in allowing external developers to build their own applications and experiences on our first party platform.
-That’s what led us to releasing our API to the public back in 2011.
-Over the years, we’ve made significant changes to our v2 API and have added new functionality to support third party use cases.
+However, it soon became obvious that there was a lot of value in allowing external developers to build their own applications and experiences on our first-party platform.
+That’s what led us to release our API to the public back in 2011.
+Over the years, we’ve made significant changes to our v2 API and have added new functionality to support third-party use cases.
 Since its initial launch, over 250,000 developers have built upon our v2 API to power their own apps and services.

 However, that’s not to say everything went according to plan.
 As the years went by, limitations in our v2 API became apparent.
 Since it shares a backend with our own consumer applications, internal and external functionality becomes heavily coupled.
 Some endpoints contain dozens of optional parameters that can alter behavior in significant ways – most of which exist to support the 10+ years of features developed for our own apps that didn’t make sense to release in the public API.
 Each of those added implementation and maintenance complexity, making it difficult to isolate external traffic from our own.